canonical/hwcert-jenkins-tools/scriptlets/test-executions-rerunner/README.md

 ## Interacting with Test Observer

-A `TestObserverInterface` can be used to load the rerun requests that are currently queued on Test Observer or delete (some of) them.
+A `TestObserverInterface` can be used to retrieve the rerun requests that are currently queued on Test Observer or delete (some of) them.

 ```
 from test_executions_rerunner import TestObserverInterface
 test_observer = TestObserverInterface()
-test_observer.load()
+test_observer.get()
 ```

 This might just return an empty list but, if any rerun requests are actually queued